danyk2099/DFS_BFS_example/README.md

-# DFS_BFS_example
+# DFS/BFS Example
-An example of a DFS and BFS implementation in JavaScript
+An example of a DFS/BFS implementation in JavaScript

+How to run: Double-click on "index.html"

+Since no modules are imported, no server is required.